quacksouls/bitburner/data/karma/README.md

 1. `Source-File 4: The Singularity level 3`.
 We require this Source-File to help us automate the gathering of data.
 1. `Source-File 10: Digital Carbon`.
 The number `N` in `sleeveN.json` tells us the number of sleeves we have.
+If `N` has the value 0, then we do not have `Source-File 10`.

 The general process for data gathering is: